Catching other Suns

-We recently installed a light tunnel in our bath room ceiling - a long reflective cylinder that extends up to a plastic dome on the outside roof and pours sunlight into the room.
-The light is clear and clean, and on windy days the clouds cast shifting shadows, catching the ridges and valleys of the textured ceramic tile floor, and waves and dances on the sleek surface of the shower tiles walls.
-After a hot steam shower, the air takes on a mystical quality, floating and falling lazily in the room and when the moon is full, the room is flooded with moonlight.
+We recently installed a light tunnel in our bath room - a long reflective cylinder that extends from the ceiling up to a plastic dome on the outside roof and pours sunlight into the room.
+The light is clear and clean, and on windy days the clouds cast shifting shadows on the textured ceramic tile floor, and waves of light on the sleek surface of the shower walls.
+After a hot steam shower the air floats and falls lazily in the room and takes on a mystical quality.
+On moonlit nights the room is flooded with light.

 Our sun tunnel is part of the rapidly expanding world of new, clean energy technology.
-It’s simple and repeatable on a mass scale.
-And it costs almost nothing.
-We barely use the light switch anymore, it seems so old fashioned, like gas street lights or a rotary phone.
+It’s simple and repeatable on a mass scale and costs almost nothing.
+We barely use the light switch anymore.
+It seems so old fashioned, like gas street lights or a rotary phone.

 But long before light switches or gas street lights or rotary phones, people were using a lighting system remarkably similar to this latest in passive solar design.

-This passive solar approach to lighting is also making it’s mark in the commercial world of today.
+This easy solar approach to lighting is also marking the commercial world of today.

-An article about a medical facility in Fort Collins Colorado states “There are light wells in the hallways to allow the natural light to filter into the building.
+A news article about a medical facility in Fort Collins, Colorado states “there are light wells in the hallways to allow natural light to filter into the building.
 A sensor determines whether the natural lighting is sufficient and turns electric lights off when appropriate.”

 Tellingly, the title of the article is “Function comes first at new dentist office.”
-Looking to the future, it would be nice, to add some style.
+It would be nice, to add some style as the Minoans did.

-Imagine a dentist’s or doctor’s office lit from above, with sun light illuminating bright engaging wall paintings of natural scenes, done by local artists.
-Maybe the drills and assorted tools are powered directly by solar rays.
-An uplifting, light orderly sense of calm pervades the room.
+Imagine a medical office lit from above, with sun light illuminating bright, engaging wall paintings of natural scenes, done by local artists.
+The drills and assorted tools are silently powered directly by solar rays.
+An uplifting, orderly sense of calm, pervades the room.

-Are we done being the descendants of Thomas Edison’s light bulb and ready to step back into the clear, clean world of Minoan light?
+Are we no longer the descendants of Thomas Edison’s light bulb, ready to step back into the clear, sharp luminous world of Minoan light?

-How it worked and if it exited, is a bit of a mystery.
+How it worked and if it exited, is a mystery.

-MIT students built their own death ray on a parking lot roof and aimed it at a replica of a Roman ship in Boston Harbor with mixed results, but it hardly matters.
-What does matter is the idea.
+Several years ago, MIT students built their own death ray on a roof of a parking garage and aimed it at a replica of a Roman ship in Boston Harbor.
+The results were mixed results, but it hardly matters.
+What matters is the idea.

-We can draw from anything in the past to make new tools to help the present and guide us to the future.
-Sometimes we need only borrow and adapt, like the power of wind mills or a Minoan sun tunnel, but sometimes it’s useful to alter things, even radically, turning them around and flipping them this way and that upside down to gain a new different perspective.
+We can draw on anything from the past to make new tools for the present and guide us into the future.
+Sometimes we need only borrow and adapt, like the power of wind mills or a Minoan sun tunnel, but sometimes we can alter things, even radically, turning them around and around and flipping them upside down, to gain a new perspective.

-Turn the Archimedes death ray inside out and you get a 21st century solar farm….Instead of the mind of a mathematical and scientific genius, we have artificial intelligence directing sun light, fine tuning an array of mirrors to one central receptor in real time, to harness the power and energy of the sun.
+Turn the Archimedes death ray inside out and we get a 21st century solar farm….Instead of the mind of a scientific genius firing sun rays out into the air, we have artificial intelligence directing sun light in real time, fine tuning an array of mirrors to a central receptor to harness the power of the sun.

-What other useful things are scattered across the vastness of human history in half forgotten stories and the lives and culture of seemingly obscure people, waiting for some ingenious soul to notice, reclaim, reuse, and repurpose, and help us in the here and now.
+What other useful things are scattered across our vast collective human history, lying in half forgotten stories and the lives and culture of seemingly obscure people, waiting for an ingenious soul to notice, reclaim, reuse, and repurpose, and help us in the here and now.

-Pay attention to the past.
-It might hold the keys to a brighter future.
+Look to the past.
+It might hold the key to a brighter future.